 Pre-op lab tests will include chest x-rays (as she has a residual interstitial pattern in her lungs from her pneumonia last year) and blood work.
 Once given the green light, we will proceed with her surgery.

 In the meantime, Noelle has been enjoying her foster family.
 She just took her first trip to dog beach.
 Click here to see Noelle enjoying her adventure with foster brother Sunny!

 Noelle continues to be sweet as ever.
-If you would like to sponsor Noelle through her rehabilitation, please select the yellow DONATE NOW button on the right.
+If you would like to sponsor Noelle through her rehabilitation or donate to her surgical costs, please select the yellow DONATE NOW button on the right.
 Donations for her medications and continued care are greatly appreciated.

 While she has come a long way in foster care, gaining 8 pounds since her arrival and interacting with her foster siblings, she still tires easily and has her down days.

 Please keep Noelle in your thoughts as we try to determine the root cause of her illness.

 We will keep you posted!